- Trying to be too nice when delivering feedback can confuse the receiver. A direct approach is best.

 Joseph Grenny, author of “Crucial Conversations,” states that you can help create the right conditions by giving people time to prepare before you deliver your thoughts.
 You can do that by:

-- Checking your intentions, as stated above.
+- Checking your intentions, as described above.

 - Asking permission.
-Grenny explained why in the Harvard Business Review (HBR): “Control is central to safety.
+Grenny explains in Harvard Business Review (HBR): “Control is central to safety.
 Never give feedback until it is invited.
 Offer it, but then wait until the other person feels ready to receive it.
 When you ask permission by saying something like, ‘Can I give you some feedback about your presentation?’ you recognize the fact that the other person is responsible to get herself into a healthy emotional state before the feedback arrives.”

 - Stating your intent for giving the feedback.
-According to Grenny, the feedback receiver may become defensive and assume that you have a motive for delivering constructive criticism unless you orient them to your intentions first.
+According to Grenny, the feedback receiver may become defensive and assume that you have an ulterior motive for delivering constructive criticism – unless you orient them to your intentions first.
 So before sharing feedback, ensure that others understand your positive intentions.
 Grenny gives this example: “When you have a moment I’d like to discuss how the sales trip went.
 I want to be sure I’m doing my best for you on these trips and want to share ways it can work better for me as well.
 Can we talk?”